Replika en Français: A Multilingual AI Revolution

 Yes, overly simplistic or stereotypical representations can alienate users and diminish authenticity.

-: An industry Where AI Says Oui
+: A World Where AI Says Oui